erniebrodeur/pushover/README.md

 # Pushover

-This gem provides a CLI and an API interface to http://pushover.net
+This gem provides a CLI and an API interface to http://pushover.net.

-It's main usage as a CLI, see below for specifics.

-Some CLI features:

-  * Multiple users/applications can be stored.
-  * Do not need to supply either, will find the first one available.
-  * Supplying on the CLI will always override the stored variables.

 ## Installation

 To install:

-		$ gem install pushover
+		% gem install pushover

 To use inside of an application, add this to the your gemfile:

-		$ gem 'pushover'
+		% gem 'pushover'

 and run bundle to make it available:

-		$ bundle
+		% bundle

 ## Usage